opista/svn-blamer/README.md

 ## Extension Settings

+**Enable Detail** - By default, the extension get detailed log information for each unique revisions.
+Disabling this can increase speed, while still showing revision, date, & author in the tooltip.

 **Enable Pips** - By default, the extension displays a coloured pip next to each line number.
 This can be turned off, whilst still showing the blame information in the tooltip.

 ## Known Issues